P.O. Box 803

 The Walker House

 A native American woman was caught by her prospector husband sleeping with another man.
-Enraged, the prospector killed her and her lover, and her favorite horse.
+Enraged, the prospector killed her, her lover, and her favorite horse.
 Believing that Indians can't go to the happy hunting ground without a head, he then cut off her head in revenge and buried it elsewhere.